chenhao-ye/snow/README.md

 - `gcal_creds_path`: The path to the previously saved Google credentials file in step 0.

 - `gcal_token_path`: The path to a Google Calendar access token.
-You could just leave this field blank, and later it will pop a window to ask you to log in to your Google account and grant access to SNOW.
+You could just leave this field blank, and later it will pop a window to ask you to login to your Google account and grant access to SNOW.

 - `notion_token_path`: The path to the previously saved Notion token file in step 0.